ray-project/ray/doc/source/serve/production-guide/fault-tolerance.md

 By default, Serve can recover from certain failures, such as unhealthy actors.
 When [Serve runs on Kubernetes](serve-in-production-kubernetes) with [KubeRay], it can also recover from some cluster-level failures, such as dead worker or head nodes.

 When a worker node fails, the actors running on it also fail.
 Serve detects that the actors have failed, and it attempts to respawn the actors on the remaining, healthy nodes.
-Meanwhile, KubeRay detects that the node itself has failed, so it brings up a new healthy node to replace it.
-Serve can then respawn any pending actors on that node as well.
+Meanwhile, KubeRay detects that the node itself has failed, so it attempts to restart the worker pod on another running node, and it also brings up a new healthy node to replace it.
+Once the node comes up, if the pod is still pending, it can be restarted on that node.
+Similarly, Serve can also respawn any pending actors on that node as well.
 The deployment replicas running on healthy nodes can continue serving traffic throughout the recovery period.

 (serve-e2e-ft-guide-gcs)=
 ### Head node recovery: Ray GCS fault tolerance